Buddhist-Muslim clashes in Sri Lanka

 "Additional police battalions, the police Special Task Force, the anti-riot squad and the military were called in last night to bring the situation under control," Law and Order Minister Sagala Ratnayaka said in a statement.

-Mr Ratnayaka also warned people not to stir up sectarian hatred on social media.
+He also warned people not to stir up sectarian hatred on social media.

+MP Manusha Nanyakkara told the BBC that 10 vehicles were destroyed, the majority of which were owned by Muslims, and 62 homes and businesses were attacked.

+He said the 6pm-6am curfew was imposed as a security measure to prevent further violence.

-Some reports suggest the outbreak of street violence between majority Sinhalese Buddhists and minority Muslims may have started after an incident involving a Muslim woman and a motorbike driven by a Buddhist man.
+The outbreak of street violence between majority Sinhalese Buddhists and minority Muslims started after an incident involving a Muslim woman and a motorbike driven by a Buddhist man.

-But there are also reports that the clashes followed the spreading of rumours on social media involving a land dispute.
+A police spokesman said people were arrested after "spreading false messages and rumours on social media" that contributed to the escalation in violence.

 Similar clashes in a nearby area three years ago forced thousands of Muslims to flee their homes.